jack-bartlett/Note-Taker-Express.js/README.md

 Note-Taker

 ## Description
-Allows you to save and delete notes on the fly
+Allows you to create, save and delete notes on the fly

 ## Installation
 Follow the URL link